 In the video, I play with volume a little bit to show you that changing up your volume beyond using word and sentence stress correctly can help native English speakers pay more attention to what you’re saying.

-(I also talk more about the importance of volume in my article on Seven Ways to Use Your Voice and Breath to Sound More Professional in English.)
+(I also talk more about the importance of volume in Seven Ways to Use Your Voice and Breath to Sound More Professional in English.)

 You Need to Increase Your Volume